 Parti-colored coats, such as black and white, white and apricot, or blue and white also rarely occur although they are not accepted for show Poodles.

-In order to be considered Parti-colored, the dog’s coat must be at least fifty percent white with patches of another color.
+In order to be considered a Parti-colored Poodle, the dog’s coat must be at least fifty percent white with patches of another color.
 These dogs can sometimes have a saddle but it is not preferred.

 Other markings include phantom, in which the dog has a secondary color on the eyes, feet, and tail.
 Abstract refers to dogs that are less than fifty percent white, while sable dogs have black-tipped hairs.